 The Stowers Institute for Medical Research boasts a beautiful campus, a cafeteria, gym facilities, and an espresso bar.
 Amongst other things, Kansas City is well known for its barbecue, an expansive farmer’s market, the Kemper Museum of Contemporary Art and the Nelson Atkins Museum of Art, which are within walking distance from the Institute.
 Summer festivals include a Shakespeare in the Park, First Fridays (art galleries downtown are open to the public), Memorial Day symphony concert, and more.

 All applicants will be contacted by e-mail whether or not they are selected for the Stowers Summer Scholars Program.
-Applicants are accepted as they are interviewed by the individual labs.
-All applicants will be notified of their selection on or before April 15, 2017.
+Applicants are accepted on a rolling basis from February though April 15, 2018.

 Please be sure to read the FAQs section.
 If you have further questions, please feel free to contact us with any questions you may have regarding the Stowers Summer Scholars Program.